abhisekpadhi/cd-browser-agent/README.md

 ## Optimisations

--   **Reduce hallucinations** -
+-   **Reduce hallucinations** - We can use chain-of-thought prompting and structured outputs to constrain model responses and reduce hallucinations.

--   **Security**
+-   **Security** - We can implement sandboxed browser environments and rate limiting to prevent malicious use of the browser automation system.

 -   **Tracing, caching & feedback** - Currently in this project there is no tracing thus we cannot record feedback & score the output
-    Prompt caching is required to control cost
-    We can use langfuse to implement these in future
+    Prompt caching is required to control cost.
+We can use langfuse to implement these in future.

 -   **User perceived latency** -
-    Currently in this project we are not using streaming from models We can stream from models and stream the response to frontend usig SSE (server-sent-event) in future so the response delay from the chatbot seems less
+    We can build a recall layer for creating cache of popular user queries so users will feel instant results for popular queries on popular websites, rather than waiting for crawling to finish.